IntelliasLabs/java-sandbox/README.md

 | `\connect sandbox_db` | Connect to specific database.  |
 |         `\dt`         | List all tables.               |
 |        `\quit`        | Quit interactive psql console. |

+### Internationalization (i18n)

+#### i18n API example
+In a case you need translated or adjusted response according to the certain location, there is an example with translated currency code by requested locale on the `/api/v1/items/{id}/{locale}` endpoint.
+It translates Entity field `currencyCode` with the most matching locale among those present in ResourceBundle files in the `src/main/resources/resourcebundle` directory.